 Dana must have a strong working relationship with the governmental and regulatory authorities in all of our operating jurisdictions.
 The company aims to maintain a constructive and cooperative relationship with all the bodies that regulate our business and its processes.

-We have regular contact at a working level for day-to-day operational activities including the Health and Safety Executive and Oil and Gas Authority (now NSTA) (UK), Energie Beheer Nederland (EBN) in the Netherlands, the Egyptian General Petroleum Company (EGPC) and South Valley Egyptian Petroleum Holding Company (GANOUPE) and the Danish Energy Agency.
+We have regular contact at a working level for day-to-day operational activities including the Health and Safety Executive and North Sea Transition Authority (NSTA) in the UK, Energie Beheer Nederland (EBN) in the Netherlands, the Egyptian General Petroleum Company (EGPC) and South Valley Egyptian Petroleum Holding Company (GANOUPE) and the Danish Energy Agency.
 Dana’s senior management also attends meetings on matters of mutual interest including current and future projects, investment programmes and decommissioning as well as environmental issues.

 Collaborative working with JV partners and our supply chain is vital in achieving success.
 In recent years, Dana has sent its managers on collaboration training and made significant efforts to improve its performance in this area.